bluehen-tech/ud-dssa-website/README.md

    - Add your production URLs when deploying
 4. Update `.env.local` with your Supabase URL and anon key

-See `docs/SUPABASE_SETUP.md` for detailed instructions.
+See `docs/SUPABASE.md` for detailed instructions (consolidated documentation).

 ## Content Management